nagaozen/gedit-tunnings/README.md

 * [Pastie](http://github.com/ivyl/gedit-pastie)
 * [Quick Highlight Mode](http://github.com/nagaozen/gedit-plugin-quickhighlightmode/)
 * TODO List -- see [gMate](http://github.com/lexrupy/gmate/).
-> Note: gMate has a lot of things, but **use it carefully - a lot of pluginsin
+    > Note: gMate has a lot of things, but **use it carefully - a lot of plugins
-> this package should be deprecated in favor of official ones and others are
+    > in this package should be deprecated in favor of official ones and others
-> simply out-of-date**.
+    > are simply out-of-date**.
 I strongly recommend you to keep track of individual
     > plugins for the last and update version.

 Configure the External Tools plugin
 -----------------------------------